AsmReadCr0/movavi-overlay/README.md

 # movavi-overlay
-External overlay using movavi screen recorder as a rendering backend
+- external rendering backend using movavi screen recorder as its rendereer
+- designed to be used with [ImGui](https://github.com/ocornut/imgui)
+- support DirectX 11